Subscribe To Magical Azores Islands

 There are two of them in the picture above.
 In the back ground is a very hot Caldeira that is fenced off with wood so that no one gets close enough to be seriously injured.
 There is actually a large sign posted in three languages.
 In English it says: "Be Careful - Natural Boiling Water".
 It is so neat to walk up to the area behind the sign (where all of the pictures on this page are taken).
 When you walk among the various areas that are fenced off for safety reasons and among the holes where Cozidas are cooked, you can look down at the ground and see bubbles coming up through the soil.
 It's really neat to see.
 And maybe a little un-nerving.

-This next photo is facing the opposite direction towards the lake.
-You can see six spots where a cozida is cooking.
+In the photo, you can see six spots where a cozida is cooking.
 Each one is tagged so that everyone knows which pot is theirs.

 Furnas Cozida - Cozidas are cooked near Furnas lake